Nias: World War II

 During World War II, Nias was briefly occupied by an unrecognized Nazi state proclaimed by a group of escaped German prisoners calling themselves the Free Republic of Nias.

 Tsunami and earthquakes of 2004 and 2005

-On 26 December 2004 the 2004 Indian Ocean earthquake struck a few kilometers north of the island, creating tsunamis as high as 10 m.
-122 people were killed and hundreds more rendered homeless.
+On 26 December 2004, the 2004 Indian Ocean earthquake struck a few kilometers north of the island, creating tsunamis as high as 10 m.
+122 people were killed and hundreds more were rendered homeless.

 On 28 March 2005, the island was again hit by the 2005 Nias–Simeulue earthquake, initially presumed to be an aftershock of the 2004 quake, but now regarded as the second most powerful earthquake ever recorded in Indonesia and among the top 10 most powerful recorded worldwide since 1900.
 At least 800 people were reported dead, with the possibility of more than 2,000 casualties.
 Hundreds of buildings were toppled and many thousands of people were made homeless.
 In 2007, almost two years after the earthquake, there were still tens of thousands of internally displaced persons living in camps throughout Nias.